dmitrijt9/golang-hexa/cmd/README.md

 There are located our entrypoints to the app/apps.

 In case of API, we start our server here.
-But, also we could start some seed process from here.
+But, also we could start  example a seed process from here.